PaulVoege/SensorSpacing/readme.md

+# A Method for Evaluating the Effect of Infrastructure Sensor Spacing on Vehicle Detection Performance in Roadside Cooperative Sensing Networks

 This repository contains the implementation of "A Method for Evaluating the Effect of Infrastructure Sensor Spacing on Vehicle Detection Performance in Roadside Cooperative Sensing Networks"